Kharchi puja: Timing and mythological background

 Kharchi puja is performed after 15 days of "Ama Pechi".
 According to Tripuri legends, "Ama Pechi" is the Menstruation of the mother goddess, or Earth mother, and the soil is neither ploughed nor dug anywhere during this time.
 Among Tripuri people menstruation is considered unholy and all significant functions by women are prohibited.
 The Earth is therefore considered unclean after the menstruation of the earth mother during "Ama Pechi".
 The Kharchi puja is performed to wash out the Post-Menstrual uncleanliness of the Earth mother's Menstruation.

 Activities

 Kharchi puja lasts for seven consecutive days.
 The festival is held at the temple of fourteen gods at Old Agartala.
 On the day of puja, the fourteen deities are carried by chanting members and taken to the river Saidra, bathed in the holy water, and then returned to the temple.
 The deities are then decorated with various flowers and vermillion is placed on each deity's forehead.

 Every day large numbers of people attend the festival and both Tripuri and Non-Tripuri participants.
 People offer different types of Prasāda i.e., Offerings like Goat, Buffalo, Sweets, etc..
 Various cultural programmes are performed each evening and a large fair is organised to mark the occasion.
 People look to their own welfare as well as the welfare of the society and the state in general.

-The Last Kharcha Puja was held on 10 July 2019.